rspec/rspec-rails/README.md

 ## `route_to`

-* Delegates to Rails' assert_routing.
+- Delegates to Rails' `assert_routing`
-* Available in routing and controller specs.
+- Available in routing and controller specs

 ```ruby
 expect(:get => "/widgets").to route_to(:controller => "widgets", :action => "index")